COVID-19 Policy - Effective 2/8/21

 We will continue to do all medication and food pickups curbside.
 Please call when you arrive and a staff member will take your payment info over the phone and then take your products out to your vehicle.

-If you have COVID-19 or symptoms of COVID-19, please ask a friend or family member to take your patient in.
+If you have COVID-19 or symptoms of COVID-19, please ask a friend or family member to take your pet to their visit for you.
 If you cannot find someone else to help you and your pet needs to be seen, kindly let our staff know ahead of time so we can take extra precautions.